 Furthermore, let us not forget that the current console generation is drawing to a close, meaning that the PlayStation 4 is soon to be superseded by the PlayStation 5 which is bound to launch no later than 2021.
 As such, there would be little sense in FromSoftware rushing to release a sequel to Bloodborne for the PS4, what with so many other high-profile exclusives on the way, such as Ghost of Tsushima, Death Stranding, and The Last of Us Part II.

 In any case, the devs have openly stated that they are not very keen on developing sequels and prefer to work on new, fresh IPs.
 But seeing as Bloodborne is arguably one of their very best games and considering that it was one of the critically acclaimed exclusive titles that helped establish the PS4 as the dominant console early on in this console generation, chances are Sony will want to have a Bloodborne 2 released for the PlayStation 5, sooner or later.

 The Final Word

-On the other hand, the masterminds at FromSoftware have stated time and time again that they do not like working on sequels but prefer developing new IPs instead.
+On the other hand, as mentioned above, the masterminds at FromSoftware have stated time and time again that they do not like stretching existing IPs thin with sequels.
 As such, if they decide that they are done with Bloodborne entirely, then the fate of the phantom sequel would be dubious to say the least.